-Correct: anderson@ascip.org Fraudulent: anderson@acsip.com
+Correct: anderson@ascip.org Fraudulent: andreson@acsip.com

-- ✓ Is this email consistent with the sender's character, writing style, and IT sophistication? - ✓ Don't trust an unsolicited email just because you see familiar people cc'd. - When responding to anyone involving financial discussions, rather than using the "Reply" or "Reply All" feature in email, use the "Forward" option to reply to them, then retype in their email.
-Do not rely on the auto-fill or auto-
+- ✓ Is this email content consistent with the sender's character and writing style? - ✓ Don't trust an unsolicited email just because you see familiar people cc'd. - When responding to anyone involving financial discussions, rather than using the "Reply" or "Reply All" feature, use the "Forward" option to reply, then retype in their email.
+Do not rely on the auto-complete feature, as it may pick up the fraudulent email addresses.
+Add fresh cc's (carbon copies) to your message.
+Perpetrators will often add their own fictitious email addresses as cc'd individuals so that you don't add them yourself. - Consider having the IT department add a cautionary banner to all external-originating email, such as: ALERT: External message.
+Exercise caution when opening attachments or clicking links from unknown senders.
+This will serve as a constant reminder to staff regarding the dangers they face daily. - Implement multi-factor authentication for all system logins by staff.
+This is similar to what bank do now, requiring a verification code be sent to your mobile phone or other pre-authorized device, to be used to confirm your identity.